Sujarinee Vivacharawongse: Career

 At fifteen, she was introduced to Thai filmography when actress Sarinthip Siriwan helped her to find a job in the drama Kot haeng kam and Manut pralat.
 In 1977, she co-starred in the films Sip ha yok yok sip hok mai yon and Lueat nai din.
 In 1978 and 1979, she was a leading actress in the film Saen saep, Ai thuek and Hua chai thi chom din.

 In August 1979, she announced her retirement from the entertainment industry.

-Marriage and divorce
+Relationship with the crown prince and children

-When Vajiralongkorn was introduced to Yuvadhida Polpraserth, she was an aspiring actress.
-She became his steady companion and gave birth to four sons and a daughter:
+In late-1978, when Yuvadhida Polpraserth was 16 years old, she was introduced to the Thai crown prince Vajiralongkorn, who at the time was married to his first wife, Princess Soamsawali, and about to become a father.
+While he remained married to his estranged wife until 1993, Yuvadhida became his steady companion and gave birth to four sons and a daughter: